adamjmurray/ableton-launchpad-sequencer/README.md

 ### Example project

-Open the Ableton Live project under the examples folder and follow the instructions in the launchpad sequencer device.
+Open the Ableton Live project under the example-project folder and follow the instructions in the launchpad sequencer device.

-### Using in your own projects
+### Using in your own Ableton Live projects

-Copy the contents of app folder to your project, then add the launchpad-sequencer-proxy.amxd and launchpad-sequencer.amxd devices to your project.
-For setup detais, consult the example project.
+Save the launchpad-sequencer folder to your computer, then add the launchpad-sequencer-proxy.amxd and launchpad-sequencer.amxd devices to your project.
+For Live setup details, consult the example project.

+For new projects, it's easiest to simply save a copy of the example project.

 ## Building from Source